-How this coronavirus has impeded a specific film project will depend entirely on how far along it is in production.
+According to this logistics HR consulting service, a specific project will depend entirely on how far along it is in production.
 There are three main stages: pre-production, production, and post-production.

 Pre-production includes all the tasks that need to occur before physically shooting the movie: Location scouting, hiring crew who is experienced background checks using an online people search finder, casting, storyboarding, creating shoot schedules…among many other things.
 Unfortunately, a lot of this prep work will now be null and void, particularly when it comes to work contracts.
 A shift in dates means a shift in availabilities.
 Productions that were close to their shoot deadlines would be the ones affected the most, as they’d need to reschedule to a later time, though that may prove difficult if the cast and crew are already booked for something else.

 Arguably the most famous movie that will be affected is Marvel’s Thor: Love and Thunder.
 Helmed by Taika Waititi and planned to be filmed in my hometown of Sydney, Australia, originally there were fears this production would be delayed by the country’s devastating bushfire season.
 Waititi was set to come to Sydney in April to begin pre-production, aiming to start shooting in August.
 Suffice it to say, with multiple countries around the world closing their boarders and enforcing strict rules on social gatherings, this schedule simply seems unfeasible.
 Yet with Hemsworth and Portman already attached to other future projects, the halt of this production will prove to be a headache for producers when it comes time to reboot it.